Reformulating dq Impedance Matrices via Pauli Decomposition for Root-Cause Analysis of Instabilities in Grid-Connected Converters: Conclusion

 \section{Conclusion}

-In this work, a method to decompose and analyse impedance matrices using Pauli decomposition has been presented.
+A method to decompose and analyse impedance matrices using Pauli decomposition has been presented in this work.
 The proposed method uses Pauli matrices to transform an impedance matrix into a quaternion-like form.
-Such representation facilitates the finding of the root-cause of interactions and also helps in tuning of controllers.
+Such representation facilitates the analysis of the root-cause of interactions.

-The main advantage of quaternion-like representation is an improved understanding and physical interpretation of impedance matrices that, as a result, simplifies their mathematical manipulation for stability analyses and controller tuning.
-Moreover, it has been demonstrated that the influence of impedance terms can be related to the characteristic equation, eigenvalues, and passivity.
+The main advantage of quaternion-like representation is an improved understanding and interpretation of impedance matrices that, as a result, simplifies their mathematical manipulation for stability analyses.
+Moreover, it was demonstrated how the influence of decomposed impedance terms are linked to system determinant, traces, characteristic equation, and eigenvalues.

-Finally, the principal findings were showcased by using a well-known benchmark system for impedance based stability analyses.
+Finally, the principal findings were showcased by using a well-documented benchmark system for impedance based stability analyses.
 Using this test case, it was shown firstly that the modelling equations are compact and comprehensible.
-Then, this practical example was used to demonstrate the way how to find the root causes of instabilities and apply necessary changes to guarantee the stability.
+The case study was then used to demonstrate how the decomposition separates the interaction terms of the minor loop, thereby enabling a structured interpretation of the components and their contribution to instability.

-Future work will focus on applying Pauli matrices to power oscillations damping using grid-connected power converters.
-Also, different procedures to guarantee the closed-loop stability of power converters based on this theory will be developed.
+Future work will focus on application of Pauli matrices to power oscillation damping using grid-connected converter-interfaced generators.
+In addition, specific procedures to guarantee the closed-loop stability based on this theory will be developed.

 \appendices